khansohil530/tech-notes/docs/Courses/foos/process.md

 ## Program

 *Program* is an executable file which contains instructions for kernel about how to execute it’s work.
-These instructions/codes are complied (1) and linked (2) for the CPU.
+These instructions/codes are complied (1) and linked (2) for a CPU.
 {.annotate}

 1. *Complied* means the instruction should be converted into codes understandable by CPU (which are 0s and 1s).